2025 Tariffs

 ALL

-Derivative aluminum products, including hinges, fittings, castors, parts of fans and heaters, parts of semiconductors, as well as certain furniture and sporting goods (refer to the provided link for specific HTS classifications).
+Derivative aluminum products, including hinges, fittings, castors, parts of fans and heaters, semiconductor components, as well as certain furniture and sporting goods (refer to the provided link for specific HTS classifications).

 There is no exclusion application process available at this time.